ducbrick/data-mining-report/README.md

 ### Financial fraud detection
 + Determine if transactions, accounts, behaviors, patterns are similar to known fraudulent ones

+## Data representation
+real-world data are almost never of primitive types (simple numeric, categorical, etc) => Need to represent data in a format so that similarity measurement & searching techniques can be applied

 ## What is "similarity", how are items considered similar
 [See](similarity-measures.md)